How PMI leverages digital printing to accelerate towards a smoke-free future22 Nov 2019 · 3 min read

-Andreia Fontes (pictured above), PMI’s Director of Printing & Converting, describes the challenge which prompted the company to change its strategy: “It takes us up to four months to put a new product into the marketplace, and the printed packaging material accounts for the longest lead times.
+Andreia Fontes (pictured below), PMI’s Director of Printing & Converting, describes the challenge which prompted the company to change its strategy: “It takes us up to four months to put a new product into the marketplace, and the printed packaging material accounts for the longest lead times.
 With the introduction of our smoke-free products, our need for agility, flexibility and speed is more critical than ever.
 That’s why we set ourselves the goal to reduce the time to market from four months to seven days.”

-Tony Snyder (pictured above), PMI’s VP Product Portfolio Management & Deployment, adds: “When you’re launching a new category, you have to do everything possible to drive adoption.
+Tony Snyder (pictured below), PMI’s VP Product Portfolio Management & Deployment, adds: “When you’re launching a new category, you have to do everything possible to drive adoption.
 If someone has just switched, a consistent availability is critical.”

 In a bid to respond to this challenge, PMI engaged with printing suppliers and machine manufacturers, but did not find what it was looking for.
 There was no readily available commercial solution for the quality and scale required.
 Despite not being in the printing industry itself, PMI made the radical decision to develop its own in-house printing and converting solution.

 PMI’s Printing Technologies team partnered with one of the world’s leading digital printing suppliers and co-developed a hybrid digital printing and converting solution at PMI’s Innovation Development Center in Neuchâtel, Switzerland.
 The new technology allows PMI to print digitally on folding cartons at scale, with the flexibility to add on traditional printing colors and finishes when needed.